Top 10 Reasons to Meet in Athens, GA

 9. Coming Soon

-Groundbreaking for The Classic Center Arena—which will have 5,500 permanent seats with the capacity to hold up to 8,500 for concerts, sports tournaments, conventions and banquets—is scheduled for April 28, 2022 with eyes on a Fall 2023 completion.
+Groundbreaking for The Classic Center Arena—which will have 5,500 permanent seats with the capacity to hold up to 8,500 for concerts, sports tournaments, conventions, and banquets— is opening in 2024.
 The arena will be home to the UGA Ice Dawgs and a new professional hockey team.
 Like so much else in Athens, local flavor will be apparent as attendees will be greeted by displays from the Georgia Music Hall of Fame collection.

 As great as Athens sounds, it’s even better experiencing it for yourself.
 Planners can craft a true experience that attendees will remember for years here.
 Get the ball rolling today.